 - Assisting in the preparation of the budget by assuring all salary rates are correct, and appropriate university rates have been used for fringe benefits, tuition and F&A costs; these details can be obtained from the ORS website and proposal development modules

-- Ensuring all departmental and college approvals are secured
+- Ensuring all departmental and college approvals are secured prior to submission.

 Sponsored Project Definition